Parker Center for Plastic Surgery

 How Much Does Tuberous Breast Correction Cost in New Jersey?

-Here at Parker Center in Paramus, NJ, the price of tuberous breast surgery with implants ranges from $11,030 to $13,100.
-Your total price will depend on your goals and the extent of surgery needed to achieve your desired results.
-We will provide an all-inclusive, individualized price quote at your consultation, including surgeon’s fees, operating room and anesthesia costs, pre- and post-op visits, surgical garments, breast implants (if applicable).
+Here at Parker Center in Paramus, NJ, the price of tuberous breast surgery with implants will depend on your anatomy, desired results, and the complexity of the procedure.
+We will provide an all-inclusive, individualized price quote at your consultation, including surgeon’s fees, operating room and anesthesia costs, pre- and post-op visits, surgical garments, breast implants (if applicable) and our Rapid Recovery Program.

 What Do Tuberous Breast Surgery Scars Look Like?